AliGhorashiCMT/Coherent-Perfect-Absorption/spheres/README.md

 **radiative_losses.ipynb**: Evaluation of the transverse-magnetic plasmon dispersion from the fully retarded expression of the TM scattering coefficients.
 The fully retarded and quasistatic calculations give essentially the same results.

 **dielectric sphere modes.ipynb**: Reproduces figure 11.13 in Novotny and Hecht (see pages 353-355).

+**cpa surface conductivity.ipynb**: Calculates, from closed form solutions (see https://hackmd.io/@aligho/BkyC6e3agg) the conductivity required for CPA and calculates the bandwidth for graphene.